pyxis-roc/wgpu-abc-helper/README.md

 https://www.rust-lang.org/tools/install

+Clone this repository, and then in the cloned directory, run

 `cargo build --release --features=cffi`

-This will build the code.
+This will build the code and enable the FFI features.
 By default, the build files will be placed in `target/release`

 To include and link against this library, use the directories:
 include: `/path/to/wgpu-abc-helper/target/release/include`